 Popular Front for the Liberation of Palestine (PFLP)

-The PFLP is the second largest faction, and the main opposition force to Fatah, within the PLO.
-It has been in decline since the 1980s following the collapse of the Soviet Union which had been its chief benefactor, and the emergence of non-PLO groups such as Hamas and Islamic Jihad.
+The PFLP, which styles itself as a revolutionary socialist group, has been in decline since the 1980s following the collapse of the Soviet Union, which had been its chief benefactor.
+Its standing has been further challenged by the emergence of non-PLO groups such as Hamas and Islamic Jihad (PIJ).

 In April 2016, the PFLP accused Mahmoud Abbas of halting the $70,000 in monthly stipends transferred to the group by the PLO’s Palestinian National Fund (which was set up in 1964 to finance the activities of the PLO and its constituent groups) due to “its opposition to some of his [Abbas’] policies”.
 Similar accusations have been made by the DFLP.
 The decision to cut PLO funding to the PFLP was reportedly confirmed by the Palestinian National Fund in 2017.

 The PFLP holds its General Conference in secret.
-It elects an unknown number, thought to be 18, members of the Political Bureau, most of whose identities are unknown.
+It elects the members of the group’s Political Bureau.
+There are thought to be 18 Politburo members, most of whose identities are unknown.
+The PFLP also has a General Central Committee.
 The last General Conference, held in 2014, re-elected Ahmad Sa’adat as secretary general.